Your questions answered – digital advertising on council websites

 Not if they are legitimately there, permission to serve advertising cookies is sought and any data subsequently collected is only used for the stated purpose (to deliver personalised ads).
 These are ads based on browsing interests plus the ‘geo-location’ data collected by a tracker that will serve ads relevant to them.

-When a local council – or other local government organisation – joins the CAN network, we offer to put our consent management solution in place (see above for more detail).
+When a local council – or other local government organisation – joins the CAN network, we offer to put our consent management solution in place.
 This ensures permission is sought from individuals before placing any non-essential cookies on their web browser.
 And that this data is only used by contracted advertising companies solely for the purpose of delivering ads.

 How does an individual opt out of personalised advertising?